 - Wheel Alignment ( I think, but not sure,

-- Front Wheel Drive eh!
-Well understand this if You please, that the Tires on the front will wear quicker than the back Tires.
-Okay heres why, I am glad You asked.
-The weight of the Engine and Transaxle pretty much directly over the Front Tires is number one factor.
+- Front-Wheel Drive eh!
+Well, understand this if You please, that the Tires on the front will wear quicker than the back Tires.
+Okay here’s why, I am glad You asked.
+The weight of the Engine and Transaxle pretty much directly over the Front Tires is the number one factor.
 Combining that with quick acceleration and fast hard stops bearing the weight on top of the tires may or quite likely to cause a quicker Tire Wear Condition.
 Just saying not written in stone.

 - Another Premature Tire Wear Situation here.
 Keep in mind and I have certainly done this on occasion.
 My Car – My Truck.
 Your Car – Your Truck.
 Maybe just has a LITTLE Performance work done on the Engine.
 I myself just had to try out the response of the Tires to the Road Surface.
-Only way to get a true evaluation of this event was through the Acceleration Factor of the Gas Peddle approaching the floor boards at rapid speed.
+Only way to get a true evaluation of this event was through the Acceleration Factor of the Gas Peddle approaching the floorboards at rapid speed.
 Does this in any way bring on memories for all reading here?
-End result, Blue Smoke from burning rubber Tires.
-Yeah! big smile on face here.
+The end result, Blue Smoke from burning rubber Tires.
+Yeah! big smile on the face here.
 Yeah!
 Premature Tire Wear Here.

 - Do’s To Prevent Premature Tire Wear.
 You and I can’t prevent all Tire Wear issues.
 What one can do as an owner/driver of your vehicle is to Adjust one’s Driving Habits.
 You know things like Heavy Accelerating from a stop | Hard Fast Braking | Cornering at High Speeds instead of what the posted speed limit sign has written on it.
 Constantly Monitor and Maintain Proper Tire Pressure.
 Rotate your Tires every 10,000 miles intervals, more if You are doing heavy hauling,